Sonatype Nexus Repository 1.3.5 Released

 Basically the same things you can do with Maven and P2 repositories you can now do with OBR!

-We run 3 Nexus instances at Sonatype (repository.sonatype.org, oss.sonatype.org, osgi.sonatype.org) and one at Apache (repository.apache.org).
-This puts us in a unique position to identify and fix issues before they become an issue for our users and the orgainzations that have started to rely on Nexus for software distribution.
+We run three Nexus instances at Sonatype and one at Apache.
+This puts us in a unique position to identify and fix issues before they become an issue for our users and organizations that have started to rely on Nexus for software distribution.

-We have about 40 repositories in our r.s.o instance and we've been running with just 256mb of ram, intentionally constrained to keep an eye on any memory issues.
-In this case it worked as we started having oom exceptions (Nexus-2229).
+We have about 40 repositories in our r.s.o instance, and we've been running with just 256mb of RAM intentionally constrained to keep an eye on any memory issues.
+In this case, it worked, as we started having some exceptions (Nexus-2229).
 After some investigation, we determined that our configuration of ehcache was not optimal for large instances.
 We use ehcache to maintain the negative caching results for artifact lookups.
-The trouble is that there was a limit per repository but each repo had it's own cache.
+The trouble is that there was a limit per repository, but each repo had it's own cache.
 This meant the total memory footprint of the caching was unconstrained and grew linearly with each new repository.
-In 1.3.5 we reduced the count and in 1.4 we've redesigned the caching to share a single cache across all the repositories.
-This way the caching can be optimized for the size of your instance, but out of the box the memory consumption is bounded.
+In 1.3.5, we reduced the count, and in 1.4, we've redesigned the caching to share a single cache across all the repositories.
+This way, the caching can be optimized for the size of your instance, but out of the box, the memory consumption is bounded.

 On the Apache instance, we discovered that the snapshot remover didn't like projects using non-unique snapshots.
-Generally when you have a repository manager that is able to clean your old snapshots, there's little point in using non-unique (not timestamped) snapshots.
-Regardless, Nexus should support all valid Maven use cases so this was included in 1.3.5.
+Generally, when you have a repository manager that can clean your old snapshots, there's little point in using non-unique (not timestamped) snapshots.
+Regardless, Nexus should support all valid Maven use cases, so this was included in 1.3.5.

-The most potentially serious condition we discovered (Nexus-2121)was that the Evict unused proxy artifacts task would evict items from a hosted repository if configured to run on one (or if all repositories was selected).
+The most potentially serious condition we discovered (Nexus-2121) was that the Evict unused proxy artifacts task would evict items from a hosted repository if configured to run on one (or if all repositories were selected).
 When this was uncovered, we notified the user list of the problem to avoid any user impact.
-Fortunately, Nexus never deletes any files directly, and delete operation simply moves it to a trash folder, which is manually purged (or scheduled).
-That means no data was lost and the problem is now fixed in 1.3.5.
+Fortunately, Nexus never deletes any files directly, and the delete operation simply moves it to a trash folder, which is manually purged (or scheduled).
+That means no data was lost, and the problem is now fixed in 1.3.5.

 Picture of Brian Fox